git-impatient/cookbook/README.md

 # Example Recipe
-This line is fun line.
+This line is fun.
-I am editing this through github
+I am editing this through GitHub
-This repository contain an example recipe for 2025 GIT class at [IPGP](https://www.ipgp.fr/en/) This is funny gif
+This repository contains an example recipe forthe  2025 GIT class at [IPGP](https://www.ipgp.fr/en/) This is a funny gif.
+This is made again in GitHub